-The City and the Port have developed programs to implement requirements of the General Construction Activities Storm Water Permit, including the development and implementation of a SWPPP that describes applicable BMPs to be implemented at the project sites.
+The City and the Port have developed programs to implement requirements of the State Water Resources Control Board General Construction Activities Storm Water Permit, including the Permit's requirements for the development and implementation of a SWPPP that describes applicable BMPs to be implemented at the project sites.
+Construction projects would also be required to implement applicable BMPs required by the SUSMP for Los Angeles County and Cities of Los Angeles County.
 Existing implementation and enforcement programs adopted by the City and the Port would be adequate to reduce potential water quality impacts of Alternative 1 to a less than significant level.
 No additional mitigation measures are required.